lilactown/serenity/README.md

 Serenity is a library for doing reactive programming.
-It allows you to build up a graph of calculations, similar in concept to a spreadsheet, that automatically re-calculates on changes to inputs.
+It allows you to build up a graph of calculations, similar in concept to a spreadsheet, that automatically re-compute on changes to inputs.

-It is intended for use with UI frameworks such as React when you need to store state outside of the framework, and is built with performance, ergonomics and fault-tolerance in mind.
+It's primary use case is to provide UIs the ability to incrementally compute updates.
+It's focus is on performance, ergonomics, fault tolerance and reliability.

 ## Example